pcampolucci/AE4441-Group-2-VRP-Project/README.md

 - Nodes and additional factors (e.g. wind) are coupled and translated into edge variables with `reframe.py`
 - The Mixed Integer Programming model is defined and solved through Gurobi in `vrp.py`
 - The solution is translated and plotted alongside the nodes in a MapBox plot with `plotter.py`
+- A 2D conventional plot of the solution can also be created with 'verification_plotter.py'

 The various processes can be tuned and run in series safely in `main.py`.
 This allows to avoid any conflict in the compilation.